-Health benefits of magnesium include the maintenance of bodily nerves, muscles and bones.
+Health benefits of magnesium include prevention of constipation, eclamptic seizures, and asthma.
+It keeps your nerves, muscles, and bones healthy.
 It also helps in protein synthesis and cellular metabolism.
-It is vital for sustaining a normal heart beat and is used by doctors to treat irregularities in heart rhythm.
+Magnesium is vital for sustaining a normal heartbeat and is used by doctors to treat irregularities in the heart rhythm.

-Magnesium is extremely important for your health because it is needed for more than 300 biochemical reactions in the body.
-It is fourth most prevalent mineral in the body and is partially responsible for countless aspects good, sound health.
+Medical experts often highlight the importance of including adequate vitamin and mineral intake into our daily diet.
+Magnesium is required for more than 300 biochemical reactions in the body.
+It is the fourth most prevalent mineral in the body and is partially responsible for countless aspects.
 Roughly 50% of our body’s total magnesium is stored in our bones, while the remaining part is predominantly found in the cells of body tissues and organs.
-Only 1% of it is available in blood, although the human body is very good at regulating a constant level of magnesium in the blood.
+Although the human body is very good at regulating a constant level of this essential mineral, only 1% of it is available in the blood.